ATPStorages/byteflip/README.md

 # byteflippers

 [![View the Alire Crate](https://img.shields.io/endpoint?url=https://alire.ada.dev/badges/byteflippers.json)](https://alire.ada.dev/crates/byteflippers)

 Modular and signed types to convert between big and little endian, such as 50 (0x00000032) to 838860800 (0x32000000).
-Currently supported are 16/32/64/128-bit sized signed/modular numeric types for big/little endian respectively, as well as system-endian dependent base types for 8/16/32/64/128-bit signed/modular numeric types.
+Currently supported are 16/24/[32/64/128]-bit sized signed/modular/fp numeric types for big/little endian respectively, as well as system-endian dependent base types for 8/16/24/[32/64/128]-bit signed/modular/fp numeric types (for both categories: numbers in square brackets indicate the supported sizes of floating-points (fp.)))

 All types are compatible with `Interfaces` operators, such as `Shift_Left`, `Shift_Right`, `Rotate_Left`, `Rotate_Right`, as well as (where applicable) `xor`, `and`, `or`.

 **NOTE:** This library depends on the GNAT compiler, as it depends on the `Provide_Shift_Operators` pragma.
 If you need support for another compiler, please let me know, and I'll try to support it.

 ## Example Use

 ```ada
 with Byteflippers;